osteele/with-gpu/DEVELOPMENT.md

 ## Testing

+### Current State

+This project currently has **no automated unit tests** (`cargo test` runs 0 tests).

+**Why No Tests?**
+- GPU selection logic requires NVML library and actual GPU hardware
+- NVML cannot be easily mocked (C library with complex state)
+- Would need test doubles for entire NVML interface

+**Testing Approach:**

+**Manual testing on real hardware** (machine with NVIDIA GPUs, e.g., 8x RTX 3090):
+1. Test threshold filtering with various `--min-memory` and `--max-util` values
+2. Test manual selection with `--gpu`
+3. Test wait behavior with `--wait --timeout`
+4. Test edge cases: no GPUs, all GPUs busy, invalid GPU IDs

+**Future Improvements:**
+- Consider integration tests that run on CI machines with GPUs
+- Mock NVML for unit tests of selection logic (complex but possible)
+- Add property-based tests for selection algorithms

 ### Local Testing (macOS)

 On macOS, the tool runs in no-op mode (executes commands without GPU selection).
 You can: